cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

    - **Pull requests**: read & write
    - **Commit statuses**: read & write

-<DocsImage src="/img/dashboard/github-integration/ghe/ghe-04.png" alt="Configure app permissions" ></DocsImage>
+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-04.png" alt="Configure app permissions" id="cypress-github-enterprise-app-installation-process-4"></DocsImage>

-<a id="cypress-github-enterprise-app-installation-process-5"></a>

 5. Skip to the bottom of the form and click the **Create GitHub App** button.
-   You'll be taken to the app settings page for your new GitHub app.
-Copy and paste the new app details into the Dashboard.
+   Your new GitHub App is now created, and you'll be taken to the settings page.

+6. Returning to the Cypress Dashboard GitHub Enterprise Integration configuration screen, populate the following values from your new GitHub App
-   - Copy and paste the App name into the **GitHub Enterprise app name** field.
+   - Copy the root URL of your GitHub Enterprise site to the Cypress **GitHub Enterprise Server Url** field.
-   - Copy and paste the App ID into the **GitHub Enterprise app ID** field.
+   - Copy the **App ID** to the Cypress **GitHub Enterprise App ID** field.
-   - Copy and paste the Client ID into the **GitHub Enterprise client ID** field.
+   - Copy the **Client ID** to the Cypress **GitHub Enterprise Client ID** field.
-   - Copy and paste the root URL of your GitHub Enterprise site into the **GitHub Enterprise Server Url** field.
+   - Copy the **GitHub App name** to the Cypress **GitHub Enterprise app name** field.

-<DocsImage src="/img/dashboard/github-integration/ghe/ghe-05.png" alt="Collect new app info" ></DocsImage>

-<a id="cypress-github-enterprise-app-installation-process-6"></a>

-6. Click the **Generate a new client secret** button, then copy and paste the generated secret into the **GitHub Enterprise client secret** field on the Dashboard.
+   - Generate a new Client sectret in GitHub by clicking on the **Generate a new client secret** button.
+Copy the new secret into the Cypress **GitHub Enterprise Client secret** field.

-<DocsImage src="/img/dashboard/github-integration/ghe/ghe-06.png" alt="Generate client secret" ></DocsImage>

-<a id="cypress-github-enterprise-app-installation-process-7"></a>

-7. Scroll to the bottom of the app settings page and click the **Generate a private key** button.
-A file will be downloaded to your browser's default downloads location.
-Open the file with a plain text editor, select all text and copy and paste into the **GitHub Enterprise private key** field on the Dashboard.
+   - Generate a new private key in GitHub by clicking on the **Generate a private key** button.
+Open in a text editor and copy all of the content into the Cypress **GitHub Enterprise Private key** field.

+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-05.png" alt="Collect new app info" id="cypress-github-enterprise-app-installation-process-5"></DocsImage>

+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-06.png" alt="Generate client secret" id="cypress-github-enterprise-app-installation-process-6"></DocsImage>

-<DocsImage src="/img/dashboard/github-integration/ghe/ghe-07.png" alt="Generate private key" ></DocsImage>
+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-07.png" alt="Generate private key" id="cypress-github-enterprise-app-installation-process-7"></DocsImage>

-<a id="cypress-github-enterprise-app-installation-process-8"></a>

-8. In the Dashboard, click the **Next Step** button and you will be taken to the GitHub Enterprise app authorization page.
-Click the **Authorize \[your app name\]** button.
+7. In the Cypress Dashboard, click the **Next Step** button and you will be taken to the GitHub Enterprise app authorization page.
+Click the **Authorize
+   \[your app name\]** button.

-<DocsImage src="/img/dashboard/github-integration/ghe/ghe-08.png" alt="Authorize GitHub App" ></DocsImage>
+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-08.png" alt="Authorize GitHub App" id="cypress-github-enterprise-app-installation-process-8"></DocsImage>

-<a id="cypress-github-enterprise-app-installation-process-9"></a>

-9. On your newly-authorized GitHub App, click the **Install** button.
+8. On your newly-authorized GitHub App, click the **Install** button.

-<DocsImage src="/img/dashboard/github-integration/ghe/ghe-09.png" alt="Install GitHub App" ></DocsImage>
+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-09.png" alt="Install GitHub App" id="cypress-github-enterprise-app-installation-process-9"></DocsImage>

-<a id="cypress-github-enterprise-app-installation-process-10"></a>

-10. Nearly there!
+9. Nearly there!
 On the GitHub App installation page, choose whether you want to install the app against all repos or select specific ones, then click the **Install** button.

-<DocsImage src="/img/dashboard/github-integration/ghe/ghe-10.png" alt="Confirm installation of GitHub App" ></DocsImage>
+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-10.png" alt="Confirm installation of GitHub App" id="cypress-github-enterprise-app-installation-process-10"></DocsImage>

-<a id="cypress-github-enterprise-app-installation-process-"></a>

-11. Finally you will be returned to the Dashboard.
+10. Finally you will be returned to the Dashboard.
 Congratulations, you have installed the Cypress Dashboard GitHub Enterprise integration!
-Treat yourself to the refreshing beverage of your choice, then continue to the next section.
+You are now ready to configure a GitHub Integration for a project.

 ## Enabling GitHub integration for a project